civiform/docs/docs/it-manual/api/program-applications.md

 #### `submit_time`
 - **Property**: `submit_time`
 - **JSON Type**: `string`
-- **Value**: A datetime formatted as `yyyy/MM/dd h:mm:ss a z`.
-For example, `2023/10/26 3:01:56 PM PDT`.\
+- **Value**: A datetime formatted in the ISO 8601 extended offset format.
+For example, `2023-10-26T15:01:56-07:00`.\
 _Note_: See the [DateTimeFormatter javadoc](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html) for format pattern specifics.
-This is _not_ ISO 8601 formatted.
+This is the ISO_OFFSET_DATE_TIME format.
 - **Description**: The time the application was submitted, in the timezone of the CiviForm instance.

 #### `submitter_type`